Multi-variate correlation and mixtures of product measures: Directions for further research

-All of the entropy inequalities mentioned in the previous subsection are `Shannon inequalities', meaning that they can be deduced directly from the strong subadditivity and other basic properties of Shannon entropy.
-More recently, other `non-Shannon inequalities' have also been investigated: see~\cite{ZhaYeu98,MakMakRomVer02,Mat07} for the introduction of these other inequalities and~\cite{DouFreZeg07} for an example application to a network information theory model.
+All of the entropy inequalities mentioned in the previous subsection are `Shannon inequalities', meaning that they are corollaries of the strong subadditivity of Shannon entropy.
+More recently, other `non-Shannon inequalities' have also been investigated: see~\cite{MakMakRomVer02,Mat07,ZhaYeu98} for an introduction to these.
+The paper~\cite{FritzCha13} uses both Shannon and non-Shannon inequalities to derive necessary conditions for the existence of a joint probability distribution given some constraints on its marginals, and the paper~\cite{DouFreZeg07} applies some non-Shannon inequalities to a network information theory model.

 \begin{ques} Do any of these non-Shannon inequalities admit natural stability results? \end{ques}